Reviewing IMV Inc. (IMV)'s and Zafgen Inc. (NASDAQ:ZFGN)'s results | New Business Observer

 |3.00

-IMV Inc.’s upside potential is 261.74% at a $11.25 average target price.
-On the other hand, Zafgen Inc.’s potential upside is 699.57% and its average target price is $6.67.
-Based on the results given earlier, Zafgen Inc. is looking more favorable than IMV Inc., analysts view.
+IMV Inc.’s upside potential is 301.60% at a $11.25 average target price.
+Competitively Zafgen Inc. has a consensus target price of $6.67, with potential upside of 675.58%.
+The results provided earlier shows that Zafgen Inc. appears more favorable than IMV Inc., based on analyst opinion.

 Insider & Institutional Ownership